Edriv-DS/Edriv-DS/README.md

 - [X] I am always connected with my business proposal.
 - [ ] Forecast 2022 => focused with AWS.

+### "The genius's brand is clarity, the failure's brand is confusion"

 ### Let's connect:

 <br>